fadden/CiderPress2/ndocs/top/SourceNotes.md

 Applications:

- - cp2: command-line application for Windows, Linux, Mac, et.al.
+ - cp2: command-line application for Windows, Linux, Mac, et.al. (regression tests are built in).
  - cp2_wpf: GUI application for Windows.

 Other (not included in binary distribution):